hollyhudson/cmdline-class/cheatsheet.md

 clear 		# clear the screen (but not your history)
 ```

-Manipulating files. __(Warning: when using **rm** always stop and
+__(Warning: when using **rm** always stop and think before you hit
-think before you hit enter.
-There is no trash can on the command
+enter.
+There is no trash can on the command line.
+Once it's gone
-line.
-Once it's gone it's gone.
-NEVER type rm -rf * inside the
+it's gone forever.
+NEVER type rm -rf * inside the root directory,
-root directory, or anywhere you care about, really)__
+or anywhere you care about, really)__

+Manipulating files:
 ```bash
 mv [currentName] [newName] 	# move file (rename) cp [currentFile] [copyName]	# copy a file